SecureArcade/SecureArcade/README.md

 ## Contact Us 📬

-For inquiries or more information, feel free to reach out to us at [info@securearcade.ca](mailto:info@securearcade.ca).
+For inquiries or more information, Check out our website SecureArcade.ca or feel free to reach out to us at [info@securearcade.ca](mailto:info@securearcade.ca).

 We appreciate your interest in SecureArcade! 🙌